Boost your cognition

 Being a student does not mean that you have to attend classes all your life.
 What I mean by this is never stop learning, always seek out new things to learn and adapt.
 So, non-degree classes offered in various fields and can help gain extra knowledge and improve intelligence.

 When someone’s under stress, their cognitive ability decreases exponentially.
-So, seducing stressors from life and adopting exercises, counseling, relaxation techniques and, if needed, TMS can help decrease anxiety, depression and improve cognition.
+So, seducing stressors from life and adopting exercises, counselling, relaxation techniques and, if needed, TMS can help decrease anxiety, depression and improve cognition.

 The secret to improving cognitive ability is found in bringing some lifestyle changes as mentioned above.
 If these are incorporated in daily routine, there will be definitive cognitive improvement and slowing of cognitive decline.